bergahallenktm/bergahallenktm.github.io/PRIVACY_POLICY.md

-# Account & Data Deletion Information

-**BergaHallen KTM** operates on a fully decentralized and self-hosted architecture.

-### How Your Data is Handled
+# Privacy Policy for BergaHallen KTM

+**Effective Date:** September 24, 2026

+This Privacy Policy describes how **BergaHallen KTM** ("the App") handles your information.

+## 1. Decentralized Architecture
+The App is built on a decentralized model.
+The app developer does not operate a central server, collect, or store any of your personal data, match histories, or decklists.

+## 2. Data Storage & Usage
-* **Local Data:** All app settings, local match logs, and scanned card data are stored locally on your device.
+* **Local Data:** All app configurations, match records, and game statistics are stored locally on your device.
-* **Server Data:** If you connect the app to a self-hosted server, your data is stored exclusively on that specific server instance managed by your server administrator.
+* **Self-Hosted Server Connections:** If you choose to connect the App to a self-hosted server instance, your data is transmitted directly to that specific server.
+The developer has no access to or control over data stored on independent servers.

-### How to Delete Your Account and Data
-Because there is no central master server or cloud database managed by the app developer, we do not collect, store, or have access to your personal data or match history.

-* **To delete local data:** Simply clear the app's cache/data via your Android device settings, or uninstall the app.
-* **To delete data on a connected server:** Log in to your connected server instance and remove your profile, or contact the system administrator of that specific server to request account removal.
+## 3. Device Permissions
+To provide its features, the App requires the following permission:
+* **Camera Access:** Used solely for QR-code scan and to scan Magic: The Gathering cards locally on your device using Machine Learning (ML Kit).
+Image data is processed in real-time on your phone and is **never** recorded, stored, or transmitted to external servers.

+## 4. Third-Party Services & Tracking
+The App does not use third-party analytics, tracking services, advertising networks, or data brokers.

+## 5. Children's Privacy
+The App does not knowingly collect any personal identifiable information from anyone, including children.

+## 6. Changes to This Policy
+We may update our Privacy Policy from time to time.
+Any changes will be posted on this page.

+## 7. Contact Us
-If you have questions regarding the app's data handling, feel free to contact us at: **bergahallenktm@gmail.com**
+If you have any questions or suggestions about this Privacy Policy, please contact us at:
+**bergahallenktm@gmail.com**